Our Teachers

 Her work is part of the permanent collections of the National Museum of Women in the Arts in Washington, D.C., the Long Beach Museum of Art in California, and the Jordan Schnitzer Museum of Art at the University of Oregon.
 Mora has collaborated as an illustrator with several organizations, including the Museum of Modern Art, Chronicle Books, The New York Review of Books, Penguin Random House, The Oprah Magazine, Cosmopolitan, and teNeues.

 In 2016, Mora co-founded ArtYard with Jill Kearney, where she served as artistic director and curator until 2024.
-Also, in 2024, she co-founded Mudtown with Tom Hubben and Sharyn Levine, where she enjoys experimenting with clay and fostering a vibrant community of artists.
+Also, in 2024, she co-founded Mudtown, where she enjoys experimenting with clay and fostering a vibrant community of artists.

 Gloria Kosco